IE-555/final-project-dshinde99/README.md

 top_songs_by_genre = []
 ```

-* Retrieves the top songs by genre using the top10_genre_data and by_track_pop DataFrames
+* Retrieve the top songs by genre using the top10_genre_data and by_track_pop DataFrames

 ```
 for genre in top10_genre_data: